diegoh/koa-healthcheck-routers/README.md

 1. Create a new branch from `master` with a name relevant to the changes you're making. `git branch -b my-new-feature-description`
 2. Push the branch and open a Pull Request.
-3. Request a code review.
+3. Request a code review, make sure all tests pass.
-4. **Squash merge** your commits and keep things tidy.
+4. Commits will be **Squash merged** into the mainline to keep things tidy.

-Make sure all tests add value and are passing.

 ## Testing